Lake George Fishing Guide

 Known as the "Queen of American Lakes," Lake George is perfect for fishing year-round.
 When you fish this pristine lake's 44 square miles of water, you can catch a veritable smorgasbord of warmwater and coldwater fish.
 Those of you who love to stalk largemouth and smallmouth bass will be excited to learn that Lake George ranks among the top five locations in New York state for bass fishing.

 Founded in 1992 on the shores of this beautiful lake, FISH307 has a staff intimately familiar with its waters and finny denizens.
 We are happy to help you learn more about Lake George and plan your next fishing trip.

 Fishing Season on Lake George

-Lake George is open to anglers year round.
-Some fish, including yellow perch, black crappie, trout, and landlocked salmon, can be caught year round within daily limits.
-Other fish, like black bass, northern pike, and others, are only allowed to be caught during specific months.
+Lake George is open to anglers year-round.
+Some fish, including yellow perch, black crappie, trout and landlocked salmon, can be caught year-round within daily limits.
+Other fish, like black bass, northern pike and others, are only allowed to be taken during specific months.
 Check out the detailed regulations on Lake George.

 Fish Found in Lake George